bacoords/feeds/README.md

 The plugin includes WP-CLI commands for development and testing:

-* `wp feeds refresh-all` - Delete all feed items and refetch from all feeds
+* `wp feeds sources fetch` - Fetch all feeds without deleting
-* `wp feeds delete-all` - Deletes all feed sources and all feed items (complete reset).
+* `wp feeds sources delete` - Deletes all feed sources and all feed items (complete reset).
-* `wp feeds delete-all-items` - Deletes all feed items only (without refetching).
+* `wp feeds items delete` - Deletes all feed items and keeps sources.
-* `wp feeds fetch-all` - Fetch all feeds without deleting

 ## License